hpmicro/hpm_sdk/samples/cherryusb/host/usbnet/dhcp/README_en.rst

 Overview
 --------

-- This sample project shows USB RNDIS or ECM Host to implement DHCP and automatically assign IP.
-Connect luat 4G module-air780e module or EC20 module to implement DHCP to automatically assign IP.
+- This sample demonstrates USB RNDIS/ECM Host implementation with DHCP for automatic IP assignment.
+Supports Luat 4G modules (air780e), EC20 modules, and ML307R modules.

 Board Setting
 -------------

-- development board interconnected to air780e or ec20 through port USB0.
+- Development board connected to air780e/EC20/ML307R via USB0 port using USB cable

-- development board(RNDIS Host) DEBUG port or console port connect to PC.
+- Debug port or console port of RNDIS/ECM Host connected to PC

 Example of output log
 ---------------------

-- download the programs to the development board, and connect air780e, the board will show logs as follows

-- if not, check whether the upper module is powered on
+- When programming the development board and connecting air780e, the board will display the following logs on the serial console (if not, check if the module is powered on):

 .. code-block:: console